lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 Directly this is done, he has the privilege of taking his men off the board, technically called *bearing*.

-For every number thrown a man is removed from the corres- ponding point, or, if the player prefers, it may be played up;
+For every number thrown a man is removed from the corresponding point, or, if the player prefers, it may be played up;

 [^1]: N.B.—When all six points are blocked, it is useless for the player to throw, and his adversary, therefore, may continue to play until he opens a